 Spatial Development Area 2 this designated area consists of developable land removed from the existing development.
 Thus, if developed prior designated SDA 1 will only promote the current disjointedness of the town and contribute to urban sprawl.
-A formal Council resolution will be required to open the area up for development.
-At least 80% of SDA 1 should be fully developed prior to considering development applications in SD.

 SDA 3: Spatial Development Area 3.